worepix/doc-chester/source/hardware/about-soil-moisture-sensor.rst

     If you connect Soil Sensor to the battery-operated radio module like Core Module then you are ok.
     However if you connect Core Module or Arduino over USB to your computer which is also grounded over EARTH wire, then the capacitive measurement could be affected.

-The sensor returns soil moisture humidity using relative values.
-Sensor is very sensitive and you can get range from 6500 when sensor is dry and 13000 when sensor is fully submerged into the water.
-Measuring is done by two copper strips inside the inner layers of the 4 layer PCB.
-This way the contacts are not exposed to direct humidity and do not oxidize.

 .. note::